hectorC/Android_spcmic_recorder/README.md

 - **Custom location**: Use the "Storage Location" button in the Record tab to select any directory via Storage Access Framework (SAF)

 The app supports both direct filesystem access and SAF for maximum flexibility.

+### Geolocation & GPX Sidecar

+- Location capture is disabled by default.
+When enabled, the recorder requests a foreground single-shot fix from the Fused Location Provider when you stop recording or monitoring.
+- A status indicator on the timecode card reflects permission and fix state; a location icon appears when the take is tagged.
+- Per-take metadata (latitude/longitude, timestamp, accuracy, optional altitude, and provider string) is persisted in `spcmic_locations.gpx` alongside the recording folder.
+Storage Access Framework targets receive the same GPX file via `DocumentsContract` writes.
+- Deleting a take from the playback list removes any matching `<wpt>` entry (case-insensitive) and deletes the sidecar when it becomes empty.

 ## Playback & Export Workflow